hesselberthlab/scrunchy/README.md

-An example data set in scrunchy contains a subset of data from an experiment in which we simultaneously measure mRNA expression and specific types of DNA repair activities in thousands of single cells (human primary mononuclear blood cells).
+An example data set in scrunchy contains a subset of data from an experiment in which we simultaneously measure mRNA expression and specific types of DNA repair activities in thousands of single cells (human peripheral blood mononuclear cells).

 The following plot shows cells classified by mRNA expression for each cell type embedded in a two-dimensional UMAP projection.
 This data set